QuantumStatic/wordle/README.md

 # Wordle
 My friends could play wordle and I couldn't so I wrote python code to beat them.
+You make a guess on wordle and write the feed the feedback you get from wordle onto the code!

 ## How to install
 In your terminal write the following command.
 You must have python installed to run it.